 7. Your App is Nothing More than a Website Packaged as an App

-Ohhhh, Apple is getting more and more strict about this.
+Apple is becoming increasingly strict about this.
 It’s a bit of a game of roulette.
 Maybe the person reviewing your app is having a great day and doesn’t notice OR, maybe yours is the third looks-like-a-website that they’ve reviewed in the last 30 minutes and they’re not doing any favors.
 We expect the inconsistency to settle in time but it won’t be in favor of website apps.

 8. Your App is Too Simple to Deserve the Name “App”